 Chrome has many useful features built in, including extensions, translation in the browser, themes, and more.
 Learn more about Chrome's newest and most-loved features.

-The stable channel has been updated to 59.0.3071.109 for Windows, Mac, and Linux.| This will roll out over the coming days/weeks.
+The Chrome team is delighted to announce the promotion of Chrome 68 to the stable channel for Windows, Mac and Linux.
+This will roll out over the coming days/weeks.

 Security Fixes and Rewards

 Note: Access to bug details and links may be kept restricted until a majority of users are updated with a fix.
 We will also retain restrictions if the bug exists in a third party library that other projects similarly depend on, but haven’t yet fixed.

 This update includes 42 security fixes.
 Below, we highlight fixes that were contributed by external researchers.
 Please see the Chrome Security Page for more information.

 - [$5000] High CVE-2018-6153: Stack buffer overflow in Skia.
 Reported by Zhen Zhou of NSFOCUS Security Team on 2018-06-07